googleapis/repo-automation-bots/packages/snippet-bot/README.md

 `npm run test:snap`

+## Environment variables for local development

+- `DEVREL_SETTINGS_BUCKET`: specify the bucket name for external json files, defaults to `devrel-prod-settings`.

 ## Contributing

 If you have suggestions for how snippet-bot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.